flhofer/docker_tutorial/#1_Container/README.md

 The container can be removed with `docker container rm <name>`.
 If you have a container running in the background, like with -d, it can be stopped or killed using `stop` or `kill` instead of `rm`.
 Running containers can be listed with `docker ps` or `docker container ls`.
 To show also inactive containers, add the -a flag.
-You can find more information on the docker website, [command reference docker stable][3].
+You can find more information on the Docker website, [Docker run reference][3].

 ### Summary